nelsonjchen/villa-icrate-mount/README.md

-# Villa Bar Mount
+# Villa iCrate Mount

-I want to mount a ReoLink NVC-D12M camera to a bar's upper surface.
+I want to mount a ReoLink NVC-D12M camera to an iCrate's cages to monitor the dogs closely.

 Note grabbag: